getanteon/anteon/selfhosted/README.md

 You can quickly deploy Anteon Self Hosted by running the following command.
 This script clones the Anteon repository to your `$HOME/.anteon` directory, and deploys the services using Docker Compose.
 Please check the [install.sh](./install.sh) file to see what it does.
 You can also run the commands manually by following the [Manual Installation](#-manual-installation) section.

 > [!WARNING]
-> Since docker compose installs all the services on the same server, it is recommended to use Kubernetes for production environments.
+> Since Docker Compose deploys all the services on the same server, it is recommended to deploy Anteon Self-hosted on a Kubernetes cluster with our [Helm chart](https://github.com/getanteon/anteon-helm-charts).

 Anteon Self Hosted starts in the background.
 You can access the dashboard at [http://localhost:8014](http://localhost:8014).
 The system is started always on boot if Docker is started.
 You can stop the system in the [Stop/Start the Services](#-stopstart-the-services) section.